 - John Smith, director of the Astrophysics Research Center

 Exception: Names of endowed chairs and professorships are always uppercased.
 And it is also acceptable for a title to be capitalized following a name in specific formats such as in bulleted lists in articles or on presentations and websites.

 Lowercase and spell out professional titles in constructions that set them off with commas.

-- The provost, Rafael Bras, will accept the award on behalf of the president.
+- The provost, Steven W. McLaughlin, will accept the award on behalf of the president.

 Capitalize references to unit names following a title only if the reference is, in fact, the formal name of a unit.

 - Shawn Smith, senior director of strategy, is expected to speak.